 The course, which is worth 16 ECTS points, is taught by professors from diverse

 backgrounds at the Jesuit University.

 Once a "C", always a "C".
 As an alumnus you join the growing circle of CARAVAN.
-Together, this network of inspiring young people can further awareness, first-hand experience, and insights of religious tolerance and christian devotion.
-As part of the CARAVAN Alumni Circle, you have opportunities to create, shape and guide the programme in the future.
+Together, this network of inspiring young people can further awareness, first-hand experience, and insights of religious tolerance and Christian devotion.
+As part of the CARAVAN Alumni Circle, you have opportunities to create, shape and guide the program in the future.
 You will have friends for life and connections around the globe.